vladon/stat_log/README.md

   ```cpp
   stat_log::logger<LINK_LAYER>(INFO) << "Received a HELLO message from nbr " << nbrId;
   ```
-  Where ```LINK_LAYER``` is a logging tag which is used for the purpose of allowing granular displaying and filtering of
+  Where ```LINK_LAYER``` is a logging tag which is used for the purpose of allowing granular displaying and filtering of logging messages.
-  logging messages.
 This message will be stored and be made available for retrieval at a later time.
 When retreived the log   entry may look something like:
   ```
   12:21:35.568309: LINK_LAYER: INFO: Received a HELLO message from nbr 5
   ```
-  To avoid inundating the logging buffer, the logging messages should be filter-able by the logging tag (in this case
-  "LINK_LAYER") *and* the logging level (in this case INFO).
+  To avoid inundating the logging buffer, the logging messages should be filter-able by the logging tag (in this case "LINK_LAYER") *and* the logging level (in this case "INFO").

   Multiple logging buffers should be supported.
 This is useful for radio software in which you want to provide both a log of software events *and* a hexdump of packets flowing through the radio.
 And example of the hexdump generation code   would be: